 The Job Creation and Worker Assistance Act of 2002 made substantial changes to this area by allowing taxpayers to claim 30% bonus depreciation on qualifying property placed in service under a binding contract after September 10, 2001.
 The Jobs and Growth Tax Relief Act of 2003 increased the bonus depreciation to 50% for purchases made under a binding contract after May 5, 2003, and placed in service prior to January 1, 2005.
 There was no bonus depreciation for assets placed in service after December 31, 2004.
-The Economic Stimulus Act of 2008 (ESA 2008) reinstates 50% bonus depreciation for qualified property placed in service after December 31, 2007, and before January 1, 2009.
+The Economic Stimulus Act of 2008 (ESA 2008) reinstated the 50% bonus depreciation for qualified property placed in service after December 31, 2007, and before January 1, 2009.
 This depreciation is now referred to as additional first-year depreciation (AFYD).
+ESA 2008 also increased the I.R.C. § 179 deduction to \$250,000 for 2008 (discussed later).
+ARRA 2009 extended bonus depreciation and the increased I.R.C. § 179 deduction to property placed in service prior to January 1, 2010.
+The 2008 Farm Bill changed the recovery period of new farm equipment (other than cotton gins) to 5 years rather than 7 years for property placed in service during 2009.

-As noted under 2008 legislation, ESA 2008 also increased the I.R.C. § 179 deduction to \$250,000 for 2008 (discussed later).
-Other than the reinstated AFYD, the enhanced I.R.C. § 179 deduction, and Notice 2000-4 (and subsequent temporary regulations) regarding like-kind exchanges (see the previous section), the standard depreciation rules for regular income tax have not changed.
+Other than the reinstated AFYD, the enhanced I.R.C. § 179 deduction, and the temporarily shorter recovery period for new farm equipment, the standard depreciation rules for regular income tax have not changed.
 The AMT depreciation rules were modified in 1998 and will reduce the depreciation adjustment for 1999 and subsequent years.